 The Courtyard Dairy is a unique, specialist cheese-shop and cheese-maturer, owned and operated by Andy and Kathy Swinscoe.
-It has already become a renowned destination shop, enabling regulars and visitors alike the opportunity to sample and purchase some of the finest cheese to be found in Europe, whilst benefiting from Andy and Kathy’s comprehensive and entertaining cheese knowledge.
-Get directions to the shop here.
+In 2017 the shop expanded into new premises and at the same time a museum telling the history and story of farmhouse cheese, a restaurant, and a cheese production room were added, alongside plenty of free on-site parking.
+The shop itself has become a renowned destination shop, where regulars and visitors alike enjoy the opportunity to sample and purchase some of the finest cheese to be found in Europe, whilst benefiting from Andy and Kathy’s comprehensive and entertaining cheese knowledge.
+Get directions to the shop, cafe and museum here.

 Andy Swinscoe originates from Cumbria, and at an early age embarked on a quest to find the finest cheeses available.
 Whilst working in restaurants in England and France, and in particular the Edinburgh Balmoral Hotel’s Michelin-starred restaurant, he further developed his passion for cheese.